fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 To ensure the high-availability of mnode service, numOfMnodes must be set to 2 or greater.
 Because the metadata saved by mnode must be strongly consistent, if numOfMnodes is greater than 2, the duplication parameter quorum is automatically set to 2, that is to say, at least two replicas must be guaranteed to write the data successfully before notifying the client application of successful writing.

-**Note:** A TDengine highly-available system, whether vnode or mnode, must be configured with multiple replicas.
+**Note:** A DThouse highly-available system, whether vnode or mnode, must be configured with multiple replicas.

 ## <a class="anchor" id="load-balancing"></a> Load Balancing